drug-design/course/docs/chapters/structure-based-design.md

 ### Crystallographic Resolution of the HIV-1 Protease

-A major milestone in HIV-1 inhibition occurred in 1989 with the crystallographic determination of the three dimensional structure of the enzyme.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/crystallographic-resolution-hiv-1-protease-243bb4dc'><i class='fa fa-play' aria-hidden='true'></i></button>A major milestone in HIV-1 inhibition occurred in 1989 with the crystallographic determination of the three dimensional structure of the enzyme.
 A decade later, more than four hundred structures were available in the PDB, including several genetic strains of the enzyme, complexes of the enzyme with many different drugs and inhibitors, and dozens of mutant enzymes.
 This information played a major role in the successful development of drugs against AIDS.
 *[PDB]: The "Protein Data Bank".
 A worldwide repository source of 3D structures of proteins obtained by X-ray crystallography or NMR studies.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.